Guides

 7. Teaching strategy to follow for the development and dynamics of the teaching process, including the necessary interaction (communication between students and tutors) and Feedback (formative assessment activities and / or certificates).
 How?

-Among the benchmarks of the VCPH is the educational model that establishes the principles and methodological standards for the design, implementation and evaluation of learning processes on campus.
+Among the benchmarks of the VCPH is the Educational Model that establishes the principles and methodological standards for the design, implementation and evaluation of learning processes on campus.

 - Educational Model